doherty100/azuresandbox/terraform-azurerm-vm-windows/README.md

     * *adminpassword*: the admin password to use when provisioning new virtual machines.
 Note that the password must be at least 12 characters long and meet [defined complexity requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm).
 Be sure to use the escape character "\\" before any [metacharacters](https://www.gnu.org/software/bash/manual/bash.html#Definitions) in your password.
   * Run `./setkeyvaultsecrets.sh -u "MyAdminUserName" -p "MyStrongAdminPassword"` using the values defined previously.
 * Run `cp run-gen-tfvarsfile.sh run-gen-tfvarsfile-private.sh` to ensure custom settings don't get clobbered in the future.
-* Edit `run-gen-tfvarsfile-private.sh` and update the following parameters:
-  * Customize parameter values as needed.
+* Edit `run-gen-tfvarsfile-private.sh` to customize parameter values as needed and save changes.
-  * Save your changes.
 * Run `./run-gen-tfvarsfile-private.sh` to generate *terraform.tfvars*.
 * Run `terraform init`.
 * Run `terraform apply`.